William Morris, 1st Viscount Nuffield: Personal life and philanthropy

-Anti-Semitism and support for fascism
+Antisemitism and support for fascism

-Historians have described William Morris as politically anti-union and anti-Semitic, often citing the fact that he was a key financer of Sir Oswald Mosley and British fascism.
-Between 1931 and 1932, Morris gave Mosley £35,000 to fund the anti-Semitic newspaper Action, and £50,000 in 1930 to finance Mosley's fascist New Party, which was subsequently absorbed into the British Union of Fascists (BUF).
+Historians have described William Morris as politically anti-union and antisemitic, often citing the fact that he was a key financer of Sir Oswald Mosley and British fascism.
+Between 1931 and 1932, Morris gave Mosley £35,000 to fund the antisemitic newspaper Action, and £50,000 in 1930 to finance Mosley's fascist New Party, which was subsequently absorbed into the British Union of Fascists (BUF).
 Mosley spoke highly of Morris, once regarding Morris as his 'chief backer' and praised Morris as "a good and honest man."
 Following the deteriorating reputation of the British Union of Fascists, Morris ceased giving any public support to British fascists after 1932.
-Despite ceasing to publicly support fascism, Morris retained his subscription to anti-Semitic newspapers for many more years.
+Despite ceasing to publicly support fascism, Morris retained his subscription to antisemitic newspapers for many more years.
 In 1934, Nuffield issued a public statement through The Jewish Chronicle repudiating fascism and antisemitism while also announcing a donation made to the Central British Fund for German Jewry in support of European Jewish refugees.

 Historian of British fascism Dave Renton describes William Morris as "the most important example" of a wealthy supporter of Sir Oswald Mosley's fascist movement.
 Renton also describes Morris as being "fiercely anti-Semitic" in his private life, citing that for many years he was a subscriber to Alan Percy, 8th Duke of Northumberland's anti-Jewish newspaper The Patriot.
 According to Renton, William Morris's personal papers contain several anti-Semitic and pro-fascist comments, including one example which says: 'it is a well-known fact that every government in my England is Jew controlled regardless of the Party in power.'

 Despite Morris's personal political beliefs, the workers employed in his factories that organised against their low pay and harsh working conditions would contribute to ushering a wave of left wing political activism across Oxford during the 1930s.